DCI-lei-Fbw3/Course/02-Programming-Basics/2020-10-01/exercises/research_documentation.md

 -   reading it thoroughly from top to bottom

-    -   learning, taking notes
+    -   learning, taking notes, try out (experiment)

-## Get an Overview on the following Tipics
+## Get an Overview on the following Topics

 ### Arrays